tophattwaffle/THEM/readme.md

 ## Current Use Cases
 - Exporting shop inventories to CSV file (Variations)
+- Tracking open orders for all shops using Home Assistant

 ## Planned Features
 - Automated quantity "pegging" to reset and items inventory every so often.
-- Automated posting open orders to Home Assistant.
 - Updating order inventories (Variations) in bulk

 How to get this running: